SuperOfficeDocs/superoffice-docs/docs/en/mobile/pocket-crm/client-requirements.md

 ### From Pocket CRM 9.1

-iOS version 10 or newer is required!
+iOS version 10 or newer is required.

-**Devices no longer supported:**

-* iPhone 5 or older
-* Pad 2 or older
-* iPod Touch with ARM v 7 or older

-Old devices will still be able to run Pocket CRM but they will not be able to upgrade or re-install.

 ## Network